efrantar/rob-twophase/README.md

 It combines many of the best tricks from the excellent implementations [`RubiksCube-TwophaseSolver`](https://github.com/hkociemba/RubiksCube-TwophaseSolver), [`min2phase`](https://github.com/cs0x7f/min2phase) and [`cube20src`](https://github.com/rokicki/cube20src) (fast coordinates, 16-way symmetry reduction, extended phase 1 pruning table with moves, phase 2 prechecking, parallel search in 6 directions and more) with several smaller improvements of my own aiming to push single solve performance on random cubes to the limit.
 Furthermore, it includes several options to search for solutions that are particularly efficient to execute for cube-solving robots (like preferring consecutive moves on opposite faces which can be performed in parallel and preferring quarter- over half-turns).

-This is probably one of the "best" (in terms of average solving time for a fixed upper bound on the number of moves and average solution length when searching for a fixed amount of time) solvers you can find online at the moment (I am not aware of any faster implementation than this one in multi-threading mode).
+This is probably one of the "best" (in terms of average solving time for a fixed upper bound on the number of moves and average solution length when searching for a fixed amount of time) solvers you can find online at the moment (I am not aware of any faster implementation than this one, especially when multi-threading).
 It also seems to be the only one specifically tuned for cube-solving robots (i.e. that supports any combination of the axial, the quarter-turn and the 5-face metric).
 However, all of these optimizations make the solver relatively resource intensive (especially for non-standard solving modes), hence if you just want to quickly (for human standards) find a decent solution to a Rubik's Cube, it might be a little overkill.
 On the other hand, if you are interested in the current state of the art techniques for solving a cube as quickly as possible or if you are planning to beat the Guinness World Record for the fastest robot to solve a Rubik's Cube, this solver is most likely what you want to look at.